New Orleans Drug Charges Criminal Defense Lawyer

-The crimes contained in the Drug Crimes Title 40 of the Louisiana Criminal Law Code carry varying possible penalties and fines.
-If you would like to review the exact language of the Louisiana Criminal Code, check out the Louisiana Revised Statute Laws.
+Also, the crimes contained in the Drug Crimes Title 40 of the Louisiana Criminal Law Code carry varying possible penalties and fines.
+So, if you would like to review the exact language of the Louisiana Criminal Code, check out the Louisiana Revised Statute Laws.
 The possible outcomes of Drug Crimes charges range from Nolle Prosequi (Nolle Pros), Diversion Program, Failure to Prosecute, Probation Before Judgment (PBJ), Drug Court, Unsupervised Probation, Not Guilty, or Guilty.

 Louisiana Controlled Dangerous Substance (CDS) Laws:

 In New Orleans and the rest of Louisiana, federal and state officials are very serious when it comes to drug-related criminal charges.
-Laws on both the state and federal level provide zero or close-to-zero tolerance for drug offenses.
-Investigators and prosecutors pursue these charges aggressively, and criminal penalties for these offenses are becoming increasingly harsh.
-For example, if you are convicted of simple possession of marijuana less than 28 grams, you face up to 5 years in prison, and on a third offense charge you will face up to 20 years in prison.
-The Federal Court Sentencing guidelines vary depending on amount and prior criminal history.
+First, laws on both the state and federal level provide zero or close-to-zero tolerance for drug offenses.
+Also, investigators and prosecutors pursue these charges aggressively.
+In addition, criminal penalties for these offenses are becoming increasingly harsh.
+For example, if you are convicted of simple possession of marijuana less than 28 grams, you face up to 5 years in prison.
+And, on a third offense charge you will face up to 20 years in prison.
+In conclusion, the Federal Court Sentencing guidelines vary depending on amount and prior criminal history.

 For other charges, like possession of large quantities of a controlled substance, possession with intent to sell, or trafficking, a convicted individual will face significantly more severe penalties.
-Worse yet, some the more minor drug offenses are felony offenses.
-Possession of less than 28 grams of marijuana is only a misdemeanor unless it is packaged with the intent to sell.
-If you are convicted of possession of more than 28 grams of marijuana in the state of Louisiana or elsewhere, you will have a felony conviction that you will need to disclose any time you complete a background check in the future.
+Worse yet, some of the more minor drug offenses are felony offenses.
+For example, possession of less than 28 grams of marijuana is only a misdemeanor unless it is packaged with the intent to sell.
+Hence, if you are convicted of possession of more than 28 grams of marijuana in the state of Louisiana or elsewhere, you will have a felony conviction that you will need to disclose any time you complete a background check in the future.
 Significantly, this will hamper your ability to find a job in the future.

 Felony, Misdemeanor, Penalties, Fines, Costs, Parole & Probation for Drug Crimes Crimes in Louisiana, New Orleans, Jefferson Parish, Metairie, Kenner, Slidell, St. Bernard, St. Tammany, St. Charles Parish, and St. John’s Parish.

-The crimes of Drug Crimes in the State of Louisiana can be charged as either a felony or misdemeanor depending on the severity and evidence of the case.
-What that means to Drug Crimes defendants in the state of Louisiana is that they may face the possibility of incarceration in the local detention center (Parish Prison) or the Louisiana Department of Corrections, and or fines and court costs.
+To summarize, the crimes of Drug Crimes in the State of Louisiana will be either a felony or misdemeanor depending on the severity and evidence of the case.
+In essence, what that means to Drug Crimes defendants in the state of Louisiana is that they may face the possibility of incarceration in the local detention center (Parish Prison) or the Louisiana Department of Corrections, and or fines and court costs.

 Parole & Probation for Drug Crimes in the state of Louisiana

 Limited probation or unsupervised probation may only require an occasional phone call to a probation agent or no contact at all with parole and probation.
-Conditions of probation can vary from Judge to Judge and an effective defense by the Weiser Law Firm, LLC can assist in reducing the effects of your life after the trial date.
-Most judges will assign standard conditions of probation but we have had success in reducing the effects of probation on clients.
-Call us today at 504.358.2273 to schedule your free criminal law consultation.
+So, conditions of probation can vary from Judge to Judge and an effective defense by the Weiser Law Firm, LLC can assist in reducing the effects of your life after the trial date.
+In addition, most judges will assign standard conditions of probation but we have had success in reducing the effects of probation on clients.
+So, call us today at 504.358.2273 to schedule your free criminal law consultation.

 Drug Crimes Lawyers Available, Call for a free consultation with our premier criminal defense lawyer Harold E. Weiser III

-We are available serving residents charged or arrested for Drug Crimes and in need of a Criminal Defense Lawyer in New Orleans, Jefferson Parish, Metairie, Gretna, Slidell, Kenner, Chalmette, St. Bernard, St. Tammany, Westwego, La Place, and St. Charles.
+We are available to serve residents charged or arrested for Drug Crimes and in need of a Criminal Defense Lawyer in New Orleans, Jefferson Parish, Metairie, Gretna, Slidell, Kenner, Chalmette, St. Bernard, St. Tammany, Westwego, La Place, and St. Charles.